Learning T-conjugated stabilizers: The multiple-squares dihedral StateHSP: Setup

 \subsection{Problem and motivation}

 We will start by formally stating our problem, before motivating several ways one might have arrived at this problem.
+While we focus a particular representation here, we will generalize to arbitrary representations in Sec.~\ref{sec:arbitrary_reps}.
 First, recall that the Dihedral group of a square is generated by two elements, $r$ (a reflection) and $s$ (a rotation by 90-degrees),

 Each group element can be uniquely represented by the product $r^ts^k$, $0\leq t\leq1$, $0\leq k\leq4$.
 The group of multiple squares is the direct product $\mathcal{D}_4^N := \bigotimes_{n=1}^N \mathcal{D}_4$, which has elements of the form